libertywing/yanwang.github.io/index.md

 - [Weinan Zhang](http://ir.hit.edu.cn/~wnzhang/) (associate professor at Harbin Institute of Technology, Tencent-HIT joint Lab)

 ## Life & Hobbies
 As the captain of the Tencent Technology and Engineering Group basketball team, I have won one championship and two runners-up in Tencent.
 Before that, I served as the captain of the CityU post-graduate basketball team and won seven championships in Hong Kong.
-Furthermore, I met my wife on the basketball team, who was the captain of the CityU female post-graduate basketball team.

 I also served as the Chair of the Fitness Association of Tencent Technology and Engineering Group.